Checkmarx/Kotlin-SCP/src/m2-insecure-data-storage/README.md

 app.
 Using [sqlitebrowser][4], it is easy to inspect the content of an SQLite database.
 Here is the content of the `Accounts` table used by the app:

-![Viewing the content of the Kotlin Goat database][sqlitebrowser-database]
+![Viewing the content of the Goatlin database][sqlitebrowser-database]

 As discussed before, we can confirm that the passwords are stored in clear text without using any encryption mechanism.